videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/overview.md

 Interactive live streaming (HLS) refers to a type of live streaming where viewers can actively engage with the content being streamed and with other viewers in real-time.

-In an interactive live stream (HLS), viewers can take part in a variety of activities like live polling, Q&A sessions, and even sending virtual gifts to the content creator or each other.
+In an interactive live stream (HLS), viewers can participate in various activities, such as live polling, Q&A sessions, and even sending virtual gifts to the content creator or each other.

 ### What is Adaptive Live Streaming?

-Livestream experience is important while undertaking interactive live streaming in order to increase audience.
-To do this, the livestream should be able to respond to the viewer's network bandwidth, and change the stream's resolution as necessary.
-Therefore, adaptive live streaming refers to a feed that automatically adjusts to a lower or higher resolution dependent on the user's preferences.
+In the context of interactive live streaming, Adaptive Live Streaming optimizes the viewing experience by dynamically adjusting the livestream's resolution based on user preferences and network conditions.
+This ensures seamless transitions between lower and higher resolutions, enhancing audience engagement.

 ### HLS Architecture of VideoSDK